natalieagus/benchmark-recursion-python/readme.md

 Goal:

-- To find out why recursive function of factorial sometimes run faster in 3.13
+- To find out why recursive function of factorial sometimes run faster in certain Python version

+Requirements: To have 3.13, 3.12, and 3.10 installed.

 To run: